oobecomau/desktop.gov.au/docs/as-built-as-configured/intune-software-updates.md

 <p id="date-and-time">2 minutes to read - 30 March 2023</p>

-The following lists the Windows 10 update ring profiles, and iOS update profiles deployed within the Agency tenant.
+The following lists the Windows 10 update ring profiles, and iOS update profiles deployed within the organisation tenant.
 Windows 10 update rings are utilised to maintain a patch level congruent to the standards determined in the blueprint design documents.

 ## Update Rings (Windows 10)